RayHackett/enzymm/README.md

 ### 🏗️ Contributing
 Contributions are more than welcome!
-Raise an issue or shoot me an email under `r.e.hackett` AT `lumc.nl`
+Raise an issue, make a pull request or shoot me an email under `r.e.hackett` AT `lumc.nl`
 I'm happy to help.

 ## 📋 Changelog